120 Introductory Chemistry (4)

 470 Internship in the Natural Sciences (2 or 4)

 An intensive study of a specific field of science through an on-site field experience with hands-on learning opportunities that are relevant to the chosen site.
 Students may enroll for 2 or 4 hours in a given semester.
 A minimum of 80 hours devoted to the internship is expected for 2 semester hours, and a minimum of 160 hours is expected for 4 semester hours, but some placements may require more time.
 Students must coordinate their internship placement with the supervising faculty member at least two months prior to placement.
 Pass/fail grading.
 Prerequisites: junior/senior status and consent.
-Offered each semester and most January Terms (2 semester hours only).
+Offered every semester and most January Terms (2 semester hours only).

 480 Instrumental Methods of Analysis (4)

 A study of the instrumental methods used in characterizing chemical systems.
 Topics include optical methods, electroanalytical methods, atomic and molecular spectroscopy, and chromatography methods.
 Examines analytical techniques from an instrumental and chemical point of view.
 Prerequisites: CHEM 210 and 8 additional semester hours in chemistry.
 Three lecture hours, three laboratory hours each week.
-Offered each spring.
+Offered every spring.

 489 Research in the Natural Sciences (2 or 4)

 Offers students the opportunity to conduct original scientific research in an area of interest.
 Students work closely with one or more members of the natural science faculty to develop and conduct a research project, then present their findings orally during the semester’s undergraduate research symposium and as a formal research paper.
 Students are encouraged to present their findings at a conference.
 Prerequisite: junior/senior status and a major in the natural sciences, prior approval by the project advisor, and consent of the instructor.
 Students may enroll for 2 or 4 hours in a given semester.
 May be repeated for a maximum total of 8 semester hours.
 Identical to BIO 489, CS 489, EES 489, and MATH 489.
-Offered each semester and most January Terms (2 semester hours only).
+Offered every semester and most January Terms (2 semester hours only).